Committee A Members

 Health Economics Lecturer, London School of Hygiene and Tropical Medicine

-Alec Miners completed his MSc in Health Economics from the University of York in 1995.
+Alec completed his MSc in Health Economics from the University of York in 1995.
 In the same year he joined University College London as a PhD student before being appointed to Research Fellow in Health Economics.
 In 2000 he joined the National Institute for Health and Clinical Excellence as a Technical Analyst and also became a Visiting Research Fellow at Brunel University.
 He is currently a Lecturer in Health Economics at the London School of Hygiene and Tropical Medicine.

 Dr Mohit Misra BSc, MBBS, DRCOG, MRCGP, MSc